Jerryson520/Mortgage-Backed-Securities-MBS-Cashflow-Waterfall-Model/README.md

   * Pay principal to Class A bond from the period’s aggregate principal, until fully paid oﬀ.
   * Once Class A is paid oﬀ, pay principal to Class B bond from the period’s aggregate principal, until fully paid oﬀ.
   * Once Class B is paid oﬀ, pay principal to Class C bond from the period’s aggregate principal, until fully paid oﬀ.

+### Run instructions:

+After executing the code below, there're 4 things:

+1. Aggregated mortgage cashflow dataframe
+2. Waterfall model cashflow distribution dataframe
+3. An Animated Waterfall Model Sankey Diagram
+4. Summary statistics

+Instructions for using the Animated Waterfall Model Sankey Diagram:
+(I recommend zooming out your screen to see the full diagram for a better view)

+1. Click "play" or "pause" to start or stop the animation showing the dynamic changes in the waterfall model's distribution.
+2. Use the slider to view the specific distribution for each year.
+Hover over elements to see detailed distribution information.

+[Pay Attention]:

+Make sure the data file **"Loan_tape_data.xlsx" is under the same directory** of the code.

+The initial preview of the Animated Waterfall Model Sankey Diagram may not be accurate.
+Please ignore it.
+When playing the animation or drag the slider, everything will display normally.
+This issue may be addressed in a future update if possible.